Michael-F-Bryan/static-analyser-in-rust/README.md

 [![Build Status](https://travis-ci.org/Michael-F-Bryan/static-analyser-in-rust.svg?branch=master)](https://travis-ci.org/Michael-F-Bryan/static-analyser-in-rust)

 An experiment in using *literate programming* to write a static analysis tool for Delphi code.
-Feel free to read along if you want.
+Feel free to read along [online] if you want.

 ## Building